scipy-conference/scipy_proceedings/papers/gpustats/gpustats.rst

 transformed versions of existing kernels.
 For example, ``log_normal_pdf`` could be transformed to the unlogged density by applying the exponent function.

 To solve these problems, we have developed a prototype object-oriented code generation framework to make it easy to develop new kernels with minimal effort by the statistical user.
 We do so by taking advantage of the string templating functionality of Python and the CUDA API's support for inline functions on the GPU.
 These inline functions are known as device functions, marked by ``__device__``.
 Since the data transfer / coalescing problem needs to be only solved once for each variety of kernel, we can use templating to generate a custom kernel for each new device function implementing a new probability density.
-It is then not too much of a stretch to enable elementwise transformations of existing device functions, e.g. taking the ``exp`` of a logged probability density.
+It is then simple to enable elementwise transformations of existing device functions, e.g. taking the ``exp`` of a logged probability density.
 In the **gpustats** framework, the code for implementing the logged and unlogged normal pdf is as follows:

 .. code-block:: python